qingchenzhang/Simple-wavenumber-deconvolution-/README.md

 3. The main code implements image-domain LSRTM in the wavenumber domain (i.e., PSF deconvolution), where a local window is adopted for the deconvolution process, and the window size is determined based on the maximum velocity.
 For further details, please refer to our manuscript Image-domain LSRTM of VSP data with point-spread functions, which has been submitted to Computers & Geosciences.

+4. To execute the code, compilation via a Makefile is required using the following command: make
+5. It should be noted that the compiler path needs to be modified according to the user's system environment.
+The deconvolution results and other intermediate files will be written to the output directory.